VimsRocz/IMU/README.md

 - **IMU_X003.dat** – IMU readings with constant bias errors.
 - **GNSS_X001.csv** – Nominal GNSS positions and velocities in ECEF coordinates.
 - **GNSS_X002.csv** – GNSS data with simulated measurement noise.

+## Scripts

+### fusion_single.py
+A simplified demonstration of the Kalman filter using a single IMU and GNSS pair.

+### GNSS_IMU_Fusion.py
+The main entry point for running the fusion on any of the provided datasets.

 ## Running `GNSS_IMU_Fusion.py`